romcal/romcal/README.md

   <a href="https://www.codetriage.com/romcal/romcal" target="_blank" rel="noopener noreferrer"><img alt="Code Triage Helpers" src="https://www.codetriage.com/romcal/romcal/badges/users.svg" /></a>
 </p>

-> **Note**
+> [!NOTE]
 > This project is still in beta (using the `dev` npm distribution tag) until it reaches final version 3.0.0.
-There could be breaking changes between minor versions.
-Please refer to the [changelog](CHANGELOG.md) for significant updates and breaking changes.
+> There could be breaking changes between minor versions.
+> Please refer to the [changelog](CHANGELOG.md) for significant updates and breaking changes.

 ## Documentation